 Even established literary or academic authors and artists published through a small, quality, independent press might only make enough to pay their bills for a few months.
 Considering that some manuscripts take years to produce, this hardly seems like the best deal in terms of profit.

 The advantages to traditional publishing, however, are that authors and artists do not have to invest financially in their own work, their work can be distributed nationally and even internationally, potentially reaching a much larger audience, and it’s easier, if all you want to be is the “content” in the publishing process.

 Traditional publishing can also guarantee a quality finished book.
 Small publishers especially can guarantee unique, artistic books because of their more curated selection process and close interaction with the author or artist’s needs.
-At Anklebiters, we hope to garner similar relationships with the people we help and create quality books that are crafted to the author’s or artist’s aesthetic.
+At Anklebiters, we hope to garner similar relationships with the people we work with and create quality books that are crafted to the author’s or artist’s aesthetic.

 Print Shops and Online Publishers

-Technically, you can cut out the middleman and go directly to a print shop or online self-publisher, provided first and foremost you have the funds to make it happen.
+Technically, you can cut out the middleman and go directly to a print shop or online, print-on-demand self-publisher, provided first and foremost you have the funds to make it happen.

 An aspect that many self-publishers tend to forget is that you will also have to provide your own editing, layout design, cover art, marketing, and distribution on top of addressing any unique characteristics of the book.

 Print shops can fulfill a few of these needs, such as assistance with layout design and picking the right paper.
 Online publishers can assist with editing and layout design, but this can easily double the cost of each book.